ebzzry/ebzzry.github.io/src/emacs-mail.md

 M-x dc RET
 ```

 This will prompt you to input your passphrase.
-After which, you'll be
+After which, you’ll be
-prompted if you'll want to replace the contents of the buffer, say yes
+prompted if you’ll want to replace the contents of the buffer, say yes
 to this.

-These approaches are not fool-proof, because there's at least two
+These approaches are not fool-proof, because there’s at least two
-gaping holes that you have to be aware of — emacs backups, and mu4e
+gaping holes that you have to be aware of — Emacs backups, and mu4e
 drafts.
-With the former, when you are using emacs' backup facility, or
+With the former, when you are using Emacs’s backup facility, or
 a package like
 [backup-dir](http://www.emacswiki.org/emacs/BackupDirectory), messages
 that you compose, presumably before you encrypt it, will have an